lynnfaraday/aresmush.com/_root/tutorials/config/website.md

 * box-bg.png - Used as a background behind the character and log pages.
 * jumbotron.png - Home page image.

+## Changing the Navigation Bars

+Due to limitations of the Ember web framework, changing the navigation bars requires a slight change to the website code.
+See [Web Navigation](/tutorials/code/web-nav) for details.

 ## Configuring Recaptca